How to make video and audio accessible

 Why audio-only content needs a transcript

-The transcript's main purpose is to give the information you hear to the people who cannot hear it.
+A transcript provides the audio information in text form for people who cannot hear it.
 This helps people who:

-People can also use transcripts with AI tools to summarise what the audio is saying, extract key points or themes and translate it into another language.
+Transcripts can also be used with AI tools to summarise content, extract key points or translate audio into other languages.

 Creating a transcript